MaRyamFatima1120/alerto-emergency-response-app-final/README.md

 - Used **Firebase** for Authentication, Firestore, Storage & Cloud Messaging
 - **Google Maps API** for live map tracking & route calculation
 - Designed a **simple UI** with help from my sister, focused on clarity in stressful situations
-- Chose the name *Alerto* with the help of a close friend
+- Chose the name *Alerto*
-- Architecture, decisions, and guidance were supported by my university supervisor
+- Architecture, decisions, and guidance were supported by my supervisor

 ---